20 Idioms that Describe Feelings

 Meaning: to be humiliated and not respected.

-He did his best to keep his promise in order not to lose face.
+He did his best to keep his promise, not wanting to lose face.

 On cloud nine